 Who doesn’t love a crisp autumnal day in the woods?
 Of course, there is also Halloween to look forward to this month which inspires me to create simple (none scary) activities for young children.
-Bonfire night may be technically in November but since it is so early in November, you will no doubt find us doing firework inspired activities later in the month.
+Bonfire night may be technically in November but since it is so early in November, you will no doubt find us doing firework-inspired activities later in the month.
 Below are some of my posts that are most relevant for October.

-October outdoor kid’s activity inspiration
+October outdoor activities

 October on the bookshelves